newstack-cloud/bluelink-provider-aws/provider_description.md

 Credentials can be provided by using the `accessKeyId` and `secretAccessKey` fields in the provider configuration, optionally with a `sessionToken` field for temporary credentials.

-Example usage in a `celerity.deploy.jsonc` file:
+Example usage in a `bluelink.deploy.jsonc` file:

 ```javascript
 {